Does CBG Really Work for Pain Relief?

 Products Made with CBG for Sale

 CBG has only been readily available on the market for a handful of years, but many brands are making various concentrates, oils and edibles.
-Brands such as CBD Infusionz, Hemptown USA, Extract Labs and the CBDistillery have all made a name for themselves in quality CBG products ranging from CBG flower to CBG oil, capsules and gummies.
+Brands like CBD Infusionz have made a name for themselves in quality CBG products ranging from CBG flower to CBG oil, capsules and gummies.
 You will likely find these products with a certain CBD-to-CBG ratio.
 If you want to consume more traditional cannabis that contains CBG (as opposed to extracts and isolates), look for low-THC cannabis strains.
 Of course, we are hopeful that the number of products available will increase as the CBG cannabinoid becomes even more popular.

 Whether you're looking for CBG for anxiety or CBG oil for pain control, there are a lot of places you can find CBG products.
 You can try your local CBD store, head shop or dispensary, although we cannot guarantee that any given place will supply CBG products since it's a relatively uncommon, minor cannabinoid.
 You should be able to find any CBG product you want online.
 Since CBG is federally legal, so long as it doesn't contain more than 0.3% THC, you can purchase it online and have it shipped to your residence, no matter what state you live in!